LavellTheDev/learning-log-solved-problems/README.md

 Hello everyone,

 My name is Lavell , but here you can call me Laziee.
 Before I got into the world of Tech I was an engineering student and before that a business major.
 I literally started coding so I could learn to build OSRS bots.
-2 years later I am still in the process of figure all this crazy mess out.
+2 years later I am still in the process of figuring all this crazy mess out.

 This log was designed for two reasons.